spectrocloud/librarium/packages/docs/content/02-getting-started/2-azure-your-first-cluster.md

         * Cloud Account: ca-azure-1
         * Subscription: your &lt;Azure Subscription&gt;
         * Region: East US
-        * Resource Group: an &lt;Azure Resource availble in Ease US&gt;
+        * Resource Group: an &lt;Azure Resource available in East US&gt;
         * SSH keys: Create a new ssh key pair (or pick one of your existing ones).
 Enter the public key in this field.
         * Do not select (deselect): Static Placement
         * Click on *Next*.